-That's because cold water doesn't clean some dirty fabrics nearly as well as warmer temperatures; it can leave them looking dingy and worn instead of bright and clean.
+That's because cold water isn't as effective at stain removal as warmer temperatures are and can leave clothes looking dingy and worn instead of bright and clean.

-You'll be rewarded with clothes that look cleaner and actually last longer, and you'll have more time to tackle other jobs you've been neglecting.
+You'll be rewarded with a laundry basket of clothes that look cleaner and last longer.

-Generally speaking, whites, very dirty or greasy clothes, and sturdy, colorfast fabrics that retain their dye can be washed in hot water.
+Generally speaking, whites, very dirty or greasy clothes, and sturdy, colorfast fabrics that retain their dye color can be safely washed in hot water.

 Warm water minimizes color fading and wrinkling, and does a good job in getting really grimy clothes clean.

-Use cold water for dark or bright colors that may run or fade; and delicate fabrics including washable silk, swimsuits, active wear, and lingerie.
+Use cold water for dark or bright color clothes that may run or fade; and for delicate fabrics including washable silk, swimsuits, active wear, and lingerie.

 For the rinse cycle, cold water is excellent for all types of of loads.
 So use it!